 The word “birth” (Gr. gennaois) “to be born” or to be birthed by the Spirit and of the Spirit, is not a symbolic expression.
 It is not a new resolution.
-It is not a new direction one chooses in life or a description of someone whom has asked God to forgive his/her sins.
-Being “born again” is not a tearful crisis or a sudden wave of overwhelming disorder and confusion in one’s life that cause them to cry out to God for help.
+It is not a new direction one chooses in life or a description of someone who has asked God to forgive his/her sins.
+Being “born again” is not a tearful crisis or a sudden wave of overwhelming disorder and confusion in one’s life that causes them to cry out to God for help.
 While the aforementioned experiences and commitments happen to nearly everyone, they are not the new birth “Spirit giving birth to spirit.”
 Regeneration is the specific work of the Holy Spirit.
 It is Spirit (God’s Spirit) giving birth to spirit (your spirit).
 It is a literal supernatural experience that is initiated by the Holy Spirit when one truly “repents.”

 The triune composition of man is body, soul, and spirit.
-The body is that visible mass of flesh, blood, water and bone that we live in.
+The body is that visible mass of flesh, blood, water, and bone that we live in.
 Identifying the “soul” is a little harder, but not impossible.
-It is the invisible composition of one’s mind, emotions, intellect and personality.
+It is the invisible composition of one’s mind, emotions, intellect, and personality.
 The “spirit,” (Gr. pneuma) “air or breath,” referred to as the “rational soul,” shares the same invisible faculties of the soul, but was created to communicate with God.
 God’s word has the ability to help us discern between the three (Hebrews 4:12).

 It was Adam’s spirit that died in the Garden of Eden, immediately separating him from God.
 God said,

 for in the day thou eatest thereof thou shalt surely die (Gen. 2:17 KJV).